WalletScrutiny/WalletScrutinyCom/_android/com.bancryp.mobuser.v2.md

 ---

+## Updated Review 2023-05-04

+We were finally able to successfully register using a different email address.

+- The app features a BTC wallet that can send and receive
+- However, the seed phrases were not provided.
+- Documentation is still sparse as we believe the app is still in development.

+Absent the private keys, this is highly likely to be a **custodial** provider.

+## Previous Review

-## App Description from Google Play
+### App Description from Google Play

 > Bancryp is the 1st Brazilian cryptobank and our mission is to democratize access to buy and sell Bitcoin.
 >